kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > **JACK:**
 > “The papers… they said no names.
 Just designation.
 > But it didn’t feel right.
-But when I looked at you, I didn’t see V-32-L. I saw… June.”
+When I looked at you, I didn’t see V-32-L. I saw… June.”

 > **JUNE (sharper):**
 > “That wasn’t the first time I saw you.
 You filed forms.
 You watched them run their hands over girls who didn’t speak back.
 You were always careful not to touch.
 But you didn’t stop the others.”